 The Two Monarchies and Three Monarchs

-Napoleon’s Hundred Days made the installation of Louis XVIII, portrayed above, very difficult.
+Napoleon’s Hundred Days, his return from Elba, complicated the installation of Louis XVIII, portrayed above.
 What a lovely child!

 Our Monarchs are: